Experiential Learning Credit

 ELC Pre-Assessed: Many individuals have completed various kinds of training for which they have earned credentials.
 Certain professional and standardized training, licensure, and certification experiences whose content is equivalent to offerings from the UofM have been evaluated by faculty for credit hours.
 Examples of such education credit include Microsoft Certifications and Paramedics License.
 Current enrolled students are allowed to provide original documentation as proof of satisfactory completion for prior learning experiences.

 ELC Portfolio: Students without pre-assessed learning experiences are able to seek academic credits by developing a portfolio.
 The portfolio serves as a reflective narrative of the student's previous learning experiences and includes supporting documentation.
-Thus, the portfolio helps students articulate what they know and can do, as well as integrate this learning with the principles that would have been learned in university coursework.
-Strong, professional ELC portfolios with breadth and depth will:
+Thus, the portfolio helps students articulate what they know and can do, as well as integrate this learning with the principles that would have been learned in university coursework. **It is strongly recommended that students seek ELC no fewer than six months prior to their planned graduation date.** Strong, professional ELC portfolios with breadth and depth will:

 - Clearly identify key learning concepts and describe concrete examples of the learning experiences;